AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Restore VPN automatically

-If enabled, this feature automatically re-enables AdGuard’s local VPN after it has been turned off due to network absence, tethering, or low-power mode.
+This option automatically re-enables AdGuard’s local VPN after it has been turned off due to network absence, tethering, or low-power mode.

 #### Packet capture (PCAP)

-If enabled, AdGuard will create the special file name `timestamp.pcap` (for instance, 1682599851461.pcap).
-It contains all network packets transferred through the VPN.
-This file is located in the app cache directory and can be analyzed with the Wireshark program.
+This option makes AdGuard create a file `timestamp.pcap` (for instance, 1682599851461.pcap) that lists all network packets transferred through the VPN and is located in the app cache directory.
+This file can be analyzed with the Wireshark program.

 #### Include Wi-Fi gateway in VPN routes

-If you want the gateway IP addresses to be added to VPN routes when on Wi-Fi, enable this feature.
+This option adds the gateway IP addresses to VPN routes when on Wi-Fi.

 #### IPv4 address